 These animals are also very tiny and don’t offer a lot of calories since they have diets mainly consisting of nuts and berries.
 If you eat them consistently, you’ll starve- even if you feel full.
 You’ll probably burn more calories trying to catch the squirrel than you’ll gain by eating this animal.

 The U.S. Department of Agriculture says that a single 3 oz (85.04 g) serving of squirrel only contains 102 calories.
-It also contains barely any fats and other nutrients.
+It also has barely any fats and other nutrients.
 In many survival situations, squirrel meat is too lean for you to benefit from eating it.
-You’d need to eat a ton of these creatures to get enough protein for the day!
+You’d need to eat many of these creatures to get enough protein for the day!

 Overall, squirrel meat is dangerous to eat.
-While it can occasionally make for a survival meal, you’re not getting enough nutrition or calories from eating these rodents every day.
+While it can occasionally make for a survival meal, you’re not getting enough nutrition or calories from eating these rodents daily.
 Plus, they carry a ton of diseases, bacteria, and parasites.
 So, if you don’t have to risk it, don’t touch them.

 Protein poisoning occurs when a person eats too much protein without enough carbs or fat for a long time.
-Rabbit meat is extremely lean, so it doesn’t offer any other nutrients even though you might get enough protein and calories from eating it.
+Rabbit meat is extremely lean, so it doesn’t offer any other nutrients, even though you might get enough protein and calories from it.